 Cinema By The Sea

-An incredible array of film stars accompanied the film crews to film their scenes, and sit for publicity photographs in Sussex including Audrey Hepburn, then (June 1951) a 23-year-old “starlet” with only a few bit parts in films to her name.
+Among the many film stars accompaning the film crews to film their scenes, and sitting for publicity photographs in Sussex was Audrey Hepburn, then (June 1951) a 23-year-old “starlet” with only a few bit parts in films to her name.
 She was brought to Rottingdean by photographer Joseph McKeown who was commissioned to shoot Hepburn on her ‘day off’ for Illustrated magazine.
 The resulting photographs, included in this exhibition trail her paddling on Rottingdean beach, frolicking by the village pond, and posing next to the Rottingdean windmill, and provide a rare glimpse of a future Hollywood icon on the threshold of superstardom.

 Marcus Bagshaw, Curator, Cinema by the Sea

 For more information on ‘Cinema by the Sea’ please contact the curator Marcus Bagshaw on Tel.
 07826 236827 and email email@example.com

 For information on our past exhibitions please see our Grange Museum Archive page